Sub-clinical Vitamin Deficiencies: Alive and Well in the USA!

 Organic foods are an option.
 But even organic won’t provide the high nutrition we seek.
-Although organic foods are not subjected to poisonous chemicals, they come from nutritionally depleted soil.
+Although organic foods are not subjected to poisonous chemicals, they come from the nutritionally depleted soil.

 Those against organic food always point to contaminations of salmonella or even E. coli.
-Without doubt, these are nasty bugs if you happen to ingest them.
+Without a doubt, these are nasty bugs if you happen to ingest them.
 But one major component has been left out, and that is food safety practices within our own homes.

 Just because the vegetable is “organic” doesn’t mean you have a green light to consume it without properly cleaning it.
 Nor should you eat raw meats.
 Now if a product gets contaminated at a packing plant we have an entirely different situation, organic or conventional as there have been “outbreaks” of contamination in both arenas.